 Add about 2 dessert spoons of the flour and knead in.
 Continue to add flour a dessert spoon at a time until you have a nice dough that no longer sticks to your hands.
 Roll the dough into a ball.

-Liberally flour a surface, and space about an eighth of the dough into a sausage about the thickness of your middle finger.
+Liberally flour a surface, and roll about an eighth of the dough into a sausage about the thickness of your middle finger.
 Cut with a knife into 2cm lengths.
 Working one at a time, shape the dough pieces into balls and then drag them over a gnocchi board with your thumb.
 This will curl and groove them into lovely dumplings.
 Place them on a floured kitchen cloth until needed.

 To cook gnocchi, lower them into boiling in small batches.
 Lift them out with a slotted spoon when they float freely (about 3 mins).
 It is essential to cook in small batches or they will stick together and revert to mashed potato – this time, unrecoverably soggy.